Null reduction and dynamical realization of Carrollian conformal symmetries: Deformed light-cone reduction of conformally invariant field action and the Carrollian limit

-This implies that the deformed light-cone background can lead to both Galilean and Carrollian non-Lorentzian structures in one lower spacetime dimensions, based upon the choice of limit for $c$.
-Without loss of generality, we set $\lambda=1$ in the susequent analysis.\\ One can now compute the conjugate momenta from the above action as $\pi_{\psi}=\frac{1}{2}\partial_{\tau}\psi^*$ and $\pi_{\psi^*}=\frac{1}{2}\partial_{\tau}\psi$ which satisfy the following commutation relations
+This implies that the deformed light-cone background can lead to both Schr\"odinger and Carrollian non-Lorentzian structures in one lower spacetime dimensions, based upon the choice of limit for $c$.
+Without loss of generality, we set $\lambda=1$ in the subsequent analysis.\\ One can now compute the conjugate momenta from the above action as $\pi_{\psi}=\frac{1}{2}\partial_{\tau}\psi^*$ and $\pi_{\psi^*}=\frac{1}{2}\partial_{\tau}\psi$ which satisfy the following commutation relations